Understanding heat transfer oil

 Application-specific needs also influence fluid choice.
 For instance, manufacturers in food, beverage and pharmaceutical industries should use a certified food-grade thermal oil to meet regulatory standards.

-While all thermal fluids degrade over time, selecting the right fluid for the system and operating temperature can extend its lifespan.
-Heat transfer fluids are specifically designed to offer unique properties for specific applications.
+Selecting the right fluid for the system and operating temperature can extend its lifespan.
+Heat transfer fluids are specifically designed to offer unique properties for each application.

-1. Oxidationthermal oil oxidises when it reacts with oxygen in the air by a free radical mechanism, causing carbon to form.
+1. Oxidation: A thermal oil oxidises when it reacts with oxygen in the air by a free radical mechanism, causing carbon to form.
 The rate of oxidation increases with temperature.

-2. Thermal degradation, also known as thermal cracking.
-When a thermal fluid is heated above the maximum film temperature specified by the manufacturer, it will start to degrade rapidly.
+2. Thermal degradation (thermal cracking): When a heat transfer oil exceeds its maximum film temperature, it begins to degrade.
 During cracking, the bonds between hydrocarbon chains start to break, producing shorter chained light ends.
 This leads to vaporisation and the formation of volatiles.

-The formation of carbon in thermal fluid also increases the viscosity.
-When the concentration of carbon reaches a certain level, it starts to form sludge on the insides of pipework, in a process known as fouling.
+The buildup of carbon in the thermal fluid also increases viscosity.
+When carbon concentration reaches a certain level, sludge starts to form on the insides of pipework, resulting in fouling.
 The sludge accumulates, particularly in low flow areas such as reservoirs and expansion tanks and reduces the efficiency of heat exchange.

 At high operating temperatures, fluids degrade because of oxidation and cracking.
-As hydrocarbon chain length decreases, so does the weight of the molecules, meaning less energy is required to accelerate them to a velocity where they will escape liquid phase.
+As hydrocarbon chains shorten, the boiling point decreases, allowing light molecules to vaporise.
 Hydrocarbon chains can also recombine to form heavy ends that usually cause fouling of the heat transfer system.

-Light ends will lower the flash point, or the ignition point of the thermal oil.
-This increases the risk of fire, putting the workforce and facility at risk.
+Light ends will lower the flash point, or the ignition point of the heat transfer oil, increasing fire and safety risks.

 Engineers can install a light ends removal kit (LERK) to remove volatile light ends.
-Hot thermal fluid flows through the distillation vessel and the gaseous light ends are collected in the liquid phase of the condenser.
+Hot thermal fluid flows through a distillation vessel where gaseous light ends are collected in the liquid phase of the condenser.

 If the system cannot maintain required operating temperatures, this means the fluid has degraded substantially.
-The degradation will likely begin to impact productivity and product quality, leading to wasted product batches.
+The degradation will likely impact productivity and product quality, leading to wasted batches.

 Thermal fluid analysis measures a specific range of fluid parameters including total acid number (TAN) and carbon residue data.
 If any suspended material in a heat transfer oil reaches over five per cent of the total system volume, the fluid is no longer suitable for use.

-Draining the system will remove the degraded fluid but may not remove all the contaminants found in the system — up to 25 per cent of a systems’ fluid volume can remain after draining.
-So, you must flush and clean a system using a cleaning and flushing fluid such as Globaltherm C1 before introducing any new oil.
+Draining the system will remove the degraded fluid but may not remove all the contaminants — up to 25 per cent of a system’s fluid volume can remain.
+So, you must flush and clean a system using a cleaning and flushing fluid such as Globaltherm C1 before.

-Some thermal fluid suppliers also offer a drain, flush and refill service to help safely drain the system and dispose of the waste product in accordance with legislation.
+Some thermal fluid suppliers offer a drain, flush and refill service to help safely drain the system and dispose of the waste product.

 Manufacturers can work with thermal oil suppliers to implement an effective preventative maintenance programme.